By: Jackie Lorch

 Since trackers are used to measure change over time, the goal is to change nothing about the study itself once it has launched, so that any changes to the data can be attributed to real market shifts.
 This may come as a surprise, but there comes a time for most tracker studies when something must change.
 Perhaps business goals have shifted; you need to test new brands or ad campaigns; there is a need to adjust the sample source or incorporate mobile survey-takers for example.
 Change may also be needed because stakeholders are simply not seeing the value they once did in the data.

 Once you are in the middle of a tracker, you may be uncertain how to navigate around these “necessary changes.”
 Fear not!
-A parallel study is usually required to isolate and understand the impact of the change, but with a clear test plan and having obtained buy-in from stakeholders, changes can almost always be implemented successfully without interruption to fielding.
+A parallel study may be required to isolate and understand the impact of the change, but with a clear test plan and having obtained buy-in from stakeholders, changes can almost always be implemented successfully without interruption to fielding.

 What if a tracker becomes stale, no longer delivering insights or much value to the business?
 With an array of new research techniques, it’s possible to reinvigorate a tracker without changing the questionnaire itself: